-The applicant may provide the name, address, and other contact information for the person and/or organization who should be contacted for permission to use the issues that are included in the group.
+When completing an online application, the applicant may provide the name, address, and other contact information for the person and/or organization who should be contacted for permission to use the issues that are included in the group.
 Providing this information is optional, and an application will be accepted even if the Rights & Permissions screen is left blank.

-For guidance in completing this portion of the application, see Chapter 600, Section 622.1.
+For guidance in completing this portion of the online application, see Chapter 600, Section 622.1.
+There is no corresponding space for providing this information on Form SE/Group.